c3nn/stratii/notes.md

 # TODO ################

 #### legend
+- \ = probably not / if everything else is done
 - ? = cant / dont really need/want to
 - none = would be very nice to have
 - ! = yeah we really need this